rmagee/quartet_epcis/docs/index.rst

 * Defines the database schema for EPCIS 1.2 data.
 * Will parse an EPCIS 1.2 compliant XML document and load that data into the configured backend database of your django application.
+* Defines an API for querying EPCIS data

 What This Package Doesn't Do
 ____________________________

 The sole purpose of this package is to define the backend schema and a mechanism to parse EPCIS data into that schema/backend.
-Handing the actual work and defining any type of external APIs are left to other Quartet packages that rely on this one.
-For an example of how to load EPCIS XML into a database, see the *Usage" page in this documentation.
+For an example of how to load EPCIS XML into a database, see the *Usage* page in this documentation.

-* Define an API for loading XML
-* Define an API for querying EPCIS data

 Contents
 ________